AMSKarmajeet/GSoC-C3G-Proposal/Proposal.md

 **August 6 - August 14**

 * Work on the optimization algorithm for comparing our simulations with data.
 This involves finding a better way to determine the parameters that correctly fit the data.
-* Period will be used as buffer time if necessary, to finish up previous steps in case of issues.
+* If necessary, this will be used as another period of buffer time, to finish up previous steps due to unforseen issues.
 See the contingency plan below.

 **August 15 - August 23 (Final Submission)**

-* Clean code and add documentation to make the code easier to understand.
+* Clean code and add documentation to make it easier to understand.
-* New documentation will be mostly unnecessary, as ∂a∂i is already well documented and nothing has changed from the user's side, since this project worked on internals.
-However, the documentation can be updated to reflect the new computational engine, how it works, and the advantages it provides.
+* New documentation will be mostly unnecessary, as ∂a∂i is already well documented and nothing has changed from the user's side, as this project worked on internals.
+However, the documentation can be updated to reflect the new computational engine, how it works, and the advantages it provides (i.e. users can now analyze more complex datasets).
 Furthermore, it is possible that additional options will be provided to the user after completion of this project (e.g. choice to store matrices in memory), which will need to be documented as well.
 * Run final tests on the new engine.
 Also perform a final timing on the sample data sets, to find the overall performance enhancements since the beginning of the summer.
-* Final computational engine will be located in C3G's independent ∂a∂i package, and possibly the original one created by Ryan Gutenkunst as well (not determined yet).
+* Final computational engine will be located in C3G's independent ∂a∂i package, and possibly be pushed to the original package created by Ryan Gutenkunst as well (not determined yet).
 * Submit final code sample as determined by discussion with my mentor, Dr. Gravel.